 Another staple dish of the Philippines is Pork and Rice.
 You eat this the same or similar to the chicken dish above.

 Adobo is a very common, well-known and popular food in the Philippines.
 It is very common in the United States and in some Filipino Restaurants.
 However, certain restaurants have certain foods in the Philippines.
 For example, chicken is very common in the Philippines but to get a grilled chicken, you might want to find at Lechon Manok stand.

 Shanghai Lumpia is my favorite type of lumpia.
 Lumpia is a Filipino version of an egg roll.
-It definitely has Chinese influence.
+It definitely has a Chinese influence.
 The Shanghai Lumpia is short and small that is filled with mostly meat.

 Pancit is a very common dish in the Philippines.
-This dish is made up of rice noodles, cabbage, peas, carrots and typically chicken.
+This dish is made up of rice noodles, cabbage, peas, carrots, and typically chicken.
 This dish is most popular in the United States and can be very similar to chow mein.